Best 11 Cyber Threat Intelligence Solutions For Enterprise (2026)

 Palo Alto Cortex XSOAR Logo

 Palo Alto Networks is a global provider of enterprise cybersecurity solutions.
 Cortex XSOAR is a security orchestration, automation, and response platform that includes integrated threat intelligence management capabilities.
 Threat data is enriched by Palo Alto Networks’ Unit 42 research team, which is a leading resource in threat hunting and analysis and publishes regular threat assessments and reports.
-Palo Alto Networks offers more than 850 partner integrations via its XSOAR marketplace, making it a strong option for organisations that need to consolidate and act on intelligence from multiple sources.
-We think Cortex XSOAR integrates naturally for organisations already running Palo Alto products.
+Palo Alto Networks offers more than 850 partner integrations via its XSOAR marketplace, making it a strong option for organizations that need to consolidate and act on intelligence from multiple sources.
+We think Cortex XSOAR integrates naturally for organizations already running Palo Alto products.

 Customers in manufacturing, telecom, and retail praise the customization and automation capabilities.
 Teams using XSOAR highlight the efficiency gains from automated playbooks handling repetitive enrichment and triage tasks.
 Something to be aware of is that there is a steep learning curve with complex configuration, and reporting customization options are limited.